-Pursuant to section 522 of Division B, Title V, of the Consolidated Appropriations Act, 2018 (Pub.
-L. 115-141), and similar provisions, if contained in subsequent appropriations acts, FEMA will not secure reinsurance from reinsurance companies that have:
+Pursuant to section 523 of Division B of the Consolidated and Further Continuing Appropriations Act, 2015 (Pub.
+L. 113-235), and similar provisions, if contained in subsequent appropriations act, FEMA will not secure reinsurance from reinsurance companies that have:

 G. Prohibition on Requiring Certain Internal Confidentiality Agreements or Statements

-Pursuant to section 743 of Division E, Title VII, of the Consolidated Appropriations, Act, 2018 (Pub.
-L. 115-141) and its successor provisions in subsequent appropriations acts (and as extended in continuing resolutions), FEMA will not secure reinsurance from reinsurance companies that require employees or subcontractors seeking to report waste, fraud, or abuse to sign internal confidentiality agreements or statements prohibiting or otherwise restricting such employees or subcontractors from lawfully reporting such waste, fraud, or abuse to a designated investigative or law enforcement representative of a federal department or agency authorized to receive such information.
-This prohibition does not contravene requirements applicable to Standard Form 312 (Classified Information Nondisclosure Agreement), Form 4414 (Sensitive Compartmented Information Nondisclosure Agreement), or any other form issued by a federal department or agency governing the nondisclosure of classified information.
+Pursuant to section 743 of Division E, Title VII, of the Consolidated and Further Continuing Appropriations Act, 2015 (Pub.
+L. 113-235) and its successor provisions in subsequent appropriations acts (and as extended in continuing resolutions), FEMA will not secure reinsurance from reinsurance companies that require employees or subcontractors seeking to report waste, fraud, or abuse to sign internal confidentiality agreements or statements prohibiting or otherwise restricting such employees or subcontractors from lawfully reporting such waste, fraud, or abuse to a designated investigative or law enforcement representative of a Federal department or agency authorized to receive such information.
+This prohibition does not contravene requirements applicable to Standard Form 312 (Classified Information Nondisclosure Agreement), Form 4414 (Sensitive Compartmented Information Nondisclosure Agreement), or any other form issued by a Federal department or agency governing the nondisclosure of classified information.

 III.
-Trade Agreements Act of 1979 and WTO GPA Conditions:
+Trade Agreement Act of 1979 and WTO GPA Conditions

-- The reinsurance company must be established in a TAA-designated country, and its activities with respect to this Reinsured must comply with the TAA.
-A list of TAA-designated countries may be found at http://gsa.federalschedules.com/resources/taa-designated-countries/.
+• The potential reinsurance company must be established in a country approved as TAA-eligible.
+A list of TAA designated countries may be found at http://gsa.federalschedules.com/resources/taa-designated-countries/.
 This list may be amended from time to time or be superseded by international agreements or events.
 The country in which a potential reinsurance company is “established” means the country in which it is incorporated and maintains its principal place of business or headquarters.

-- The reinsurance company must perform the following tasks under such reinsurance agreement entirely within a TAA-designated country:
+• The potential reinsurance company must perform the following tasks for the performance under such reinsurance agreement entirely within a TAA-eligible country:

-- underwriting, including any decisions and activities necessary to making the underwriting decision concerning the reinsurance (including for example, if applicable, modeling, pricing, quoting, and review of the terms and conditions of the reinsurance agreement);
+o underwriting, including any decisions and activities necessary to making the underwriting decision concerning the reinsurance (including for example, if applicable, modeling, pricing, quoting, and review of the terms and conditions of the Agreement);

-- accept payment of premiums from FEMA under the reinsurance agreement;
+o accept payment of premiums from FEMA under the Agreement;

-- adjust and pay claims under the reinsurance agreement.
+o adjudicate and pay claims under the Agreement.

-- Potential transformer reinsurers will be evaluated during the procurement process for their compliance with the conditions for participation under the standards set forth in the GPA and other TAA-related requirements.
+• Potential reinsurance companies will be evaluated on an ongoing basis during the term of such reinsurance agreement for their compliance with the conditions for participation under the standards set forth in the GPA and other TAA-Related Requirements.

-- A reinsurance company may be disqualified and excluded from participation if any of the following occur at any time prior to or while an entity has responsibilities under such reinsurance agreement:
+• A potential reinsurance company may be disqualified and excluded from participation if any of the following occur at any time prior to or while an entity has responsibilities under such reinsurance agreement:

 k.
 Where, pursuant to Article IX, a procuring entity intends to select a limited number of qualified suppliers to be invited to tender, the criteria that will be used to select them and, where applicable, any limitation on the number of suppliers that will be permitted to tender.